go2gym365/RL_study/berkeley_CS285/lecture_5/lec5.md

     - PG: The sample action has no guarantee of a correct answer.
 Increasing probability of trajectory with big reward, reducing probability of trajectory with small reward.
 - At the policy gradient, reducing variance is really important.
 - Markov property vs Causality
-    - Markov property property: The sate in the future is independent of the state in the past givent the present.
-And MC property is sometimes true somtimes not depending on your temporal porcess
+    - Markov property: The state in the future is independent of the state in the past given the present.
+And MC property is sometimes true sometimes not depending on your temporal process
     - Causality: The policy at time $t^\prime$ cannot affect the reward at another time step $t$ if $t$ < $t^\prime$.
 And Causality is always true

 - Natural Policy Gradient (Natural PG)